nehcgnail/nehcgnail.github.io/_pages/people.md

 <br/>

 ---
-## Visiting Students
+## Alumni
 ![image-left](/assets/images/avatar_XiajieZhou.jpg){: .align-left}{:width="210px"}
-**Xiajie Zhou**<br/>
+**Xiajie Zhou, BM**<br/>
-Xiajie is a fifth-year Preventive Medicine major at the School of Public Health, Nanjing Medical University (NMU).
-As a recipient of the Outstanding Student Scholarship every year, she has been admitted to the graduate program at the Department of Epidemiology, NMU, with the exemption from taking the National Post-graduate Entrance Examination.
-Funded by the China Scholarship Council, she is studying at the University of South Carolina for Spring 2020.
-Her research interest is translational medicine, in particular, the use of DNA methylation in screening for breast cancer and the study of adverse drug reactions.<br/>

----
-## Research Interns
+Xiajie was a visiting student at the University of South Carolina in the Spring of 2020. <br/>

 ![image-left](/assets/images/avatar_AndrewEidson.jpg){: .align-left}{:width="210px"}
 **Andrew Jordan Eidson**<br/>
-Andrew graduated from Clemson University with a degree in bioengineering, and he is currently an MII at the University of South Carolina School of Medicine.
-He is an avid Ultimate Frisbee player and wakeboarder during the summer, both of which he is very passionate about.
-As far as research is concerned, he is very interested in looking into the various mechanisms of drug interactions in vivo to determine how to minimize harmful interactions in future patients.<br/>
+Andrew is a medical student at the University of South Carolina School of Medicine.
+He was a research intern in the summer of 2020.<br/>